 In a Multi-WAN configuration the firewall has a beneficial default behavior that

 ensures traffic leaves the same interface it arrived through.
 This is

-interface tab firewall rules for WAN-type interfaces.
-When a connection matches
+to interface tab firewall rules for WAN-type interfaces.
+When a connection

-connection was made and routes the reply traffic back to the gateway for that
+the connection was made and routes the reply traffic back to the gateway for

 WAN-type interfaces are interfaces which have a gateway set on their Interfaces menu entry configuration, or interfaces which have a dynamic gateway such as DHCP, PPPoE, or assigned OpenVPN, GIF, or GRE interfaces.

 In situations such as bridging, this behavior is undesirable if the WAN gateway

 IP address is different from the gateway IP address of the hosts behind the

 ensure that replies return to the proper router instead of being routed back to